-The Internet of Things (IoT) is getting regulated through the draft European ePrivacy privacy regulation and the revised database and product liability directives, but is this good news?
+The Internet of Things (IoT) regulations are being set up through the draft European ePrivacy privacy regulation and the revised database and product liability directives, but is this good news?

 I am generally of the opinion that

 Regulations can help to foster a market, but if they just create additional obligations, they are likely to damage it.
 I wrote over two years ago a blog post calling for the Internet of Things regulations.
 There is no doubt that the current scenario of uncertainty as to the applicable rights and obligations might be great for lawyers, but companies that need to invest in the IoT would rather have a scenario which is “crystal clear“.
 The challenge is to see whether European regulators will be able to identify the right balance between regulating and over-regulating.

 The broad approach of the draft European ePrivacy regulation to the Internet of Things